stormexx/stormexx/README.md

 ## I'm a student,

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything
-- 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to travel.

 ### Connect with me: